Covid-19 Support for Business

 As the COVID-19 (coronavirus) situation continues to intensify and present significant challenges for businesses, the need for business support has never been more prevalent.

-We are conscious that businesses are facing turbulent circumstances, we feel proud that we have supported local business for over 40 years and would like to offer the following to business during the current Covid-19 crises.
+We have supported local business for over 40 years and would like to offer businesses a range of support options during the current Covid-19 crises.

 One-to-one business support sessions

-We have expertise in a range of subject areas listed below who can provide free one to one support for your business.
+We have expertise in a range of subject areas listed below who can provide free one to one support for your business in

 Please contact Kristel Miller firstname.lastname@example.org who can discuss your needs.